quarkusio/quarkus-quickstarts/hibernate-orm-multi-tenancy-quickstart/README.md

 > docker run -it --rm=true --ulimit memlock=-1:-1 --memory-swappiness=0 --name mycompany -p 127.0.0.1:5433:5432 -e POSTGRES_USER=mycompany -e POSTGRES_PASSWORD=mycompany -e POSTGRES_DB=mycompany postgres:12.2

+or use the provided docker-compose file: docker-compose up -d

 The 'quarkus_test' database should be listening on port 5432 and the 'mycompany' on port 5433.

 Connection properties for the Agroal datasource are defined in the standard Quarkus configuration file, [src/main/resources/application.properties](src/main/resources/application.properties).